google/applied-machine-learning-intensive/acs/ac1/_sources/sheets_basics/what_is_a_sheet.rst

 -   **Each row is an observation of the data.** In this example, each row is a painter.
 For example, row 8 (where id = 6) tells you about Edouard Manet.
 If you were to add a new painter to this dataset, you would add a new row.
-You can add a new row by clicking insert in the menu bar, and selecting either row above or row below.
+You can add a new row by clicking "Insert" in the menu bar, and selecting either "Row Above" or "Row Below."
 -   **Each column is an attribute of the data.** In this example, each column tells you something about the painter (e.g. “name”, “years”).
 For example, column E tells you about a painter’s nationality.
 If you were to add a new attribute to this dataset (e.g. the number of children they had), you would add a new column.
-You can add a new column by clicking insert in the menu bar, and selecting either column above or column below.
+You can add a new column by clicking "Insert" in the menu bar, and selecting either "Column Above" or "Column Below."
 -   **Each cell is an attribute of an observation.** In this example, each cell tells you something specific about a given painter.
 For example, cell E8 tells you that Edouard Manet was French.
 If you have new information for an